 We commenced our operations in October 2017 and have achieved rapid growth since our inception.
-As of December 31, 2018, we operated 2,073 stores in 22 cities in China and had over 12.5 million cumulative transacting customers.
+As of March 31, 2019, we operated 2,370 stores in 28 cities in China and had over 16.8 million cumulative transacting customers.
 However, our limited operating history may not be indicative of our future growth or financial results.
 There is no assurance that we will be able to maintain our historical growth rates in future periods.
 Our growth rates may decline for any number of possible reasons and some of them are beyond our control, including decreasing customer spending, increasing competition, declining growth of China's coffee industry or China's food and beverage sector in general, emergence of alternative business models, or changes in government policies or general economic conditions.
-If our growth rates decline, investors' perceptions of our business and prospects may be adversely affected and the market price of our ADSs could decline.
+If our growth rates decline, investors' perceptions of our business and prospects may be adversely affected and the market price of the ADSs could decline.
 In addition, since our business model is innovative in China's coffee industry, it increased the difficulty in evaluating our business and future prospects based on our historical operational or financial result.